Login

 One of my favourite stories to read is Zog by Julian Donaldson.
 This book brings back lovely memories of reading the story to my two sons.
 The book also reminds us that you can achieve anything with patience, perseverance and someone who believes in your abilities.

-Welcome back everyone, we hope that you’ve had a wonderful break.
-Please read on to find out about all of the exciting things we have planned for this half term.
+We are now half way through the year, and what a year we have had so far!
+Please, take some time to read on and find out about all of the exciting things we have planned for this half term.

 In Whole Class Reading, we will continue to explore a range of texts and genres in order to practise applying the key reading skills.
-Some of the themes we will be exploring include: Bonfire Night, Remembrance, the environment and Christmas.
+Some of the themes we will be exploring include: International Women’s Day and Time Travel.
 In addition to this, we will be continuing to develop our love for reading by sharing our Class Read at the end of each day.
+This read will be voted for out of a selection of novels, to allow for democracy.
+The children have enjoyed novels including: ‘Impossible Creatures’ and ‘Boy at the back of the Class’.

 We hope you find the resources below easy to access for supporting your child's learning at home and understanding the key objectives being covered.
 The list below includes: